Saturday, August 28, 2021

 Hubbles Lake is a small spring-fed lake about 25 minutes west of Edmonton.
 The water quality is good and a paddle around the edge is maybe 3km or so.
 To get to the lake, take Highway 16 west past Stony Plain.
 Then turn south on Range Road 13 and go about 3km.
 There is a gate on the west side of the road.

-The only public access is through the Allan Beach Resort and there is a charge (we paid $12 per adult).
+The easiest public access is through the Allan Beach Resort and there is a charge (we paid $12 per adult).
 Best to check operating hours (when we went, they opened at 10 and restricted the number of visitors).
 You can drive down to the lake to load and unload but you need to return to the top to park (four-minute walk?).

 There is a beach and a sandy boat launch.
 The beach gets quite busy during the day.
 There are also port-a-potties and they were renting paddle boards for $25 an hour.